Coagulation: Coagulation factor disorders

 The best-known coagulation factor disorders are the hemophilias.
 The three main forms are hemophilia A (factor VIII deficiency), hemophilia B (factor IX deficiency or "Christmas disease") and hemophilia C (factor XI deficiency, mild bleeding tendency).

 Von Willebrand disease (which behaves more like a platelet disorder except in severe cases), is the most common hereditary bleeding disorder and is characterized as being inherited autosomal recessive or dominant.
 In this disease, there is a defect in von Willebrand factor (vWF), which mediates the binding of glycoprotein Ib (GPIb) to collagen.
 This binding helps mediate the activation of platelets and formation of primary hemostasis.

 In acute or chronic liver failure, there is insufficient production of coagulation factors, possibly increasing risk of bleeding during surgery.

 Thrombosis is the pathological development of blood clots.
 These clots may break free and become mobile, forming an embolus or grow to such a size that occludes the vessel in which it developed.
 An embolism is said to occur when the thrombus (blood clot) becomes a mobile embolus and migrates to another part of the body, interfering with blood circulation and hence impairing organ function downstream of the occlusion.
 This causes ischemia and often leads to ischemic necrosis of tissue.
-Most cases of venous thrombosis are due to acquired states (older age, surgery, cancer, immobility) or inherited thrombophilias (e.g., antiphospholipid syndrome, factor V Leiden, and various other genetic deficiencies or variants).
+Most cases of venous thrombosis are due to acquired states (older age, surgery, cancer, immobility).
+Unprovoked venous thrombosis may be related to inherited thrombophilias (e.g., factor V Leiden, antithrombin deficiency, and various other genetic deficiencies or variants), particularly in younger patients with family history of thrombosis; however, thrombotic events are more likely when acquired risk factors are superimposed on the inherited state.

 Pharmacology

 Procoagulants

 The use of adsorbent chemicals, such as zeolites, and other hemostatic agents are also used for sealing severe injuries quickly (such as in traumatic bleeding secondary to gunshot wounds).
 Thrombin and fibrin glue are used surgically to treat bleeding and to thrombose aneurysms.
 Hemostatic Powder Spray TC-325 is used to treated gastrointestinal bleeding.

 Desmopressin is used to improve platelet function by activating arginine vasopressin receptor 1A.

 Coagulation factor concentrates are used to treat hemophilia, to reverse the effects of anticoagulants, and to treat bleeding in people with impaired coagulation factor synthesis or increased consumption.
 Prothrombin complex concentrate, cryoprecipitate and fresh frozen plasma are commonly used coagulation factor products.
-Recombinant activated human factor VII is increasingly popular in the treatment of major bleeding.
+Recombinant activated human factor VII is sometimes used in the treatment of major bleeding.

 Tranexamic acid and aminocaproic acid inhibit fibrinolysis and lead to a de facto reduced bleeding rate.
 Before its withdrawal, aprotinin was used in some forms of major surgery to decrease bleeding risk and the need for blood products.